ariebovenberg/snug/README.rst

       execute(repo('Hello-World', owner='octocat'))
       # {"description": "My first repository on Github!", ...}

-4. *Testable*.
+4. **Testability**.
 Since queries are just generators, we can run them just fine without touching the network.
    No need for complex mocks or monkeypatching.